 US companies lose $62 billion a year due to bad customer support.

 Fortunately, there are many customer service qualities that can be learned and refined with time and practice.

-Below are a few tips that will help you provide the best-in-class customer service and gain loyal customers.
+Below are a few tips that will help you provide the best-in-class customer service and nurture customer loyalty.

 1. Measure and Analyze Your Customer Feedback

 One of the best ways to understand if your customer service is working or not is by asking your customers.

 You can ask them to leave feedback or take a survey to track top customer service metrics.